ianpurnell01/SeptemberCreation/README.md

+# November Patch 0.9.2 (beta)

+This month, we decided to enhance our tool even further by adding a risk score calculator.
+This risk score calculator takes numerous factors into account before computing how much their company is in danger.
+These factors are two things: security measures that the company has in place and the industry that they are in.
+Industry is important because some industries are going to be more risky by nature.
+Data that is held in healthcare in the financial sector is going to be more risk-prone than others.
+We hope that adding this functionality in will make companies realize how prone they are to ransomware attacks, and make the changes necessary.

 # October Patch 0.9.1 (beta)

 Based on our creation last month, we decided to expand our tool to add a report, as well as open to an HTML file that has a few FAQs regarding ransomware.